On this page

 FDA publishes a formal determination in the Federal Register confirming that Geref was NOT withdrawn for safety or effectiveness reasons — a critical regulatory distinction.

 When the FDA places multiple peptides on the Category 2 restricted list, sermorelin is NOT included.
-It retains its USP monograph and remains legal to compound under Section 503A.
+It also does not appear in the separate 'nominated but withdrawn' table.
+Compounding of sermorelin continues without FDA action against it.

 With other GH secretagogues restricted or under regulatory scrutiny, sermorelin is the most accessible GH peptide in the U.S. compounding market.
-Rising search interest and telehealth availability.
+Its position rests on the absence of an FDA restriction rather than an affirmative FDA authorization — a distinction the marketing rarely makes.

 Human clinical trials